Advanced Civil Schooling (ACS)

 Benefit Fact Sheet

-Advanced Civil Schooling facilitates the professional development of Regular Army Officers by providing them the opportunity to participate in a fully funded graduate degree program.
+Advanced Civil Schooling (ACS) facilitates the professional development of Regular Army Officers by providing them the opportunity to participate in a fully funded graduate degree program.
 The Advanced Civil Schooling fully funded graduate program provides Army officers the best academic education in the timeliest and most cost effective manner so that they may advance their careers into positions that require graduate degrees and better meet the needs of the Army.

 Active Duty Officers in a Regular Army or Voluntary Indefinite Status at the time of application and selection into the program are eligible if they also meet additional selection criteria.

 Many officer positions require graduate degrees as a prerequisite for assignment.
 The Advanced Civil Schooling program is designed to ensure that officers meet the educational requirements for placement into these positions.
 The Advanced Civil Schooling program educates selected officers through recommended civilian universities on a full-time, fully funded basis in their basic branch, functional area, or specialty.
 The goal of the program is to provide Army officers the best academic education in the timeliest and most cost effective manner.

 Active duty Officers must meet the following eligibility requirements for Advanced Civil Schooling:

 - Officer in a Regular Army or Voluntary Indefinite status at time of application and selection